RFS Uses A Market-Based Approach to Reduce Greenhouse Gas Emissions and Reliance on Imported Oil

 RINs are the Compliance Currency of the Renewable Fuel Standard

 Congress created the Renewable Fuel Standard (RFS) to reduce greenhouse gas emissions and expand the nation’s renewable fuels sector while reducing reliance on imported oil.
 This program was authorized under the Energy Policy Act of 2005 and expanded under the Energy Independence and Security Act of 2007.

 RFS requires a certain volume of renewable fuel to replace or reduce the quantity of petroleum-based transportation fuel, heating oil or jet fuel.
 The four renewable fuel categories under the RFS are: Biomass-based diesel (D4), Cellulosic biofuel (D3/D7), Advanced biofuel (D5), and Total renewable fuel (D6)

 Renewable identification numbers (RINs) are the credits that obligated parties use to demonstrate compliance with the standard.
 Obligated parties must obtain sufficient RINs for each category in order to demonstrate compliance with the annual standard, set by U.S. EPA.

 The RIN markets operate independently, similar to any market.
 The value of a RIN fluctuates with the markets.
-Blenders can sell RINs on the market and add the profits to their bottomline.
+RINs can be sold on the market, adding profits to the bottomline.

 For a visual on how RINs are generated, traded and ultimately retired, download our RIN Flow Chart.